Alex-zReeZ/progress-report/src/projects/BlakitiWebsite.md

 ```

-All this is connected by a :
+All this is connected by a link in the index.html file :
 ```html
 <!-- In the <head> of the html -->
 <link href="./css/menu.css" rel="stylesheet" >